 Reconstructive surgery is a highly skilled approach to treating severe foot abnormalities and dysfunctions when conservative therapies aren’t helping.
-Board-qualified foot and ankle surgeon Patrick Levine, DPM, of Elite Foot and Ankle in Burbank, California, excels in using minimally invasive approaches to treat most causes of foot and ankle problems.
+Board-qualified foot and ankle surgeon Patrick Levine, DPM, and Martina Randall, DPM, of Elite Foot and Ankle in Burbank, California, excels in using minimally invasive approaches to treat most causes of foot and ankle problems.
 Dr. Levine is renowned as one of the best-trained surgeons in the Los Angeles area and has exceptional expertise in performing reconstructive surgery.
 Call Elite Foot and Ankle today to find out more or book an appointment using the online form.

 You might require reconstructive surgery if you have a foot or ankle condition not treatable through other means.
 Fortunately, Dr. Levine is one of the most sought-after foot and ankle surgeons in the Los Angeles area for reconstructive surgery.
 He excels at performing a wide range of operations, including: